bk/wmk/readme.md

 - `pandoc`: Normally [Python-Markdown][pymarkdown] is used for markdown processing, but if this boolean setting is true, then Pandoc via [Pypandoc][pypandoc] is used by default instead.
 This can be turned off or on through frontmatter variables as well.
+Another config setting which affects whether Pandoc is used is `content_extensions`, for which see below.

 - `pandoc_filters`, `pandoc_options`: Lists of filters and options for Pandoc.
   Has no effect unless `pandoc` is true.
 May be set or overridden through